edytawrobel/practice-project/README.md

   As a NASA Operator
   So that I can control a rover
-  I would like to be able to send out the instructions given
+  I would like to be able to process the instructions given

   As a NASA Operator
   So that I can change the direction a rover's heading towards